ranja-sarkar/GD/README.md

 <img width="376" height="63" alt="01" src="https://github.com/user-attachments/assets/3667dcd1-94c1-4f88-a105-7f71aa35d463" />

+There is an outcome y such that y falls into one of two categories (say 0 or 1) or classes.
+The resulting probability is compared to a threshold to predict a class for y based on X. The decision boundary (linear hyperplane) is defined by z = 0 in the k-dimensional feature space.

 📌 Despite its classification task and non-linear output, logistic regressiion earns its place in the family of generalized linear (regression) models.